User37som/libbitcoin/Input-Processing.md

 # The client's base64-encoded private certificate.
 #private =
 ```
-The path to the configuration settings file is specified by the `--config` command line option, the `BX_CONFIG` environment variable, or by default as follows:

-* Linux/OSX (prefix): `<prefix>/etc/libbitcoin/bx.cfg`
-* Linux/OSX (default): `/usr/local/etc/libbitcoin/bx.cfg`
-* Windows: `%ProgramData%\libbitcoin\bx.cfg`

-The Windows directory is hidden by default.
-If the file is not found default values are loaded.
-If the file is contains invalid settings an error is returned via STDERR.
-If any setting is not specified its default is loaded.

 The BX `settings` command shows the current value of all configuration settings.

 #### Environment Variables